- Daily Leverage Certificates (DLCs)

 DLCs were first introduced in Europe in 2012, where they are also called constant leverage products or factor certificates, and received wide interest from investors in Europe shortly after their launch.

-How does the DLC work?
+How does a DLC works?

-- Daily Long and Short
+Daily Long and Short

 DLCs are designed to be traded over short periods of time, predominantly on an intra-day basis.
-The DLCs offer the flexibility to trade both rising and falling markets.
+DLCs offer the flexibility to trade both rising and falling markets.
 For each underlying and leverage level, there is a long and short DLC available.
-A bullish investor who thinks that the underlying index is set to rise over the trading day can select, for example, a 3x Long DLC, which will rise in value by 3% for each 1% rise in the underlying index (before cost & fees).
-A bearish investor who expects the underlying index to fall can instead select, for example, the 3x Short DLC, which will rise in value by 3% for every 1% fall in the underlying index (before cost & fees).
+A bullish investor who thinks that the underlying index is set to rise over the trading day can select, for example, a 3x Long DLC, which will rise in value by 3% for each 1% rise in the underlying index (before costs & fees).
+A bearish investor who expects the underlying index to fall can instead select, for example, the 3x Short DLC, which will rise in value by 3% for every 1% fall in the underlying index (before costs & fees).